waynodiablo/Oystercard/further_javascript/05_zombie_set_up_and_app_title.md

 ### Learning objectives covered

 - Install and run Zombie.js.
+- Give Zombie.js access to the code for your app.
-- Feature test web code.
+- Write a feature test that spans your whole web stack.

 ### To complete this challenge, you will need to: